Skip to main content

 Based on your service record, we can determine if you might have been exposed to Agent Orange, burn pits, toxic water, or other dangerous chemicals while in the military.

 You might have been exposed to something during an overseas deployment or training exercise, or while stationed stateside, and not realized it.
-Our attorneys have many years of combined experience with these types of cases, and we will not let anything escape our notice.
+Our attorneys have many years of combined experience with these types of cases.

 Current Medical Diagnosis